 The Earth has literally split apart in this quake, because ground shaking made the fine-grained soil behave like a liquid

 that drained away, leaving the road above unsupported.
 This quake, which happened in 1989 at Loma Prieta in San Francisco, California, measured 6.9 on the Richter scale.
-Photo by courtesy of NASA Marshall Space Flight Center (NASA-MSFC).
+Photo by S.D.
+Ellen courtesy of US Geological Survey.

-You might think Earth is a giant lump of rock, but you'd be wrong—it's more like a freshly
+You might think Earth is a giant, solid lump of rock, but you'd be wrong.

-they're fixed to enormous rocky slabs called tectonic plates that can
+they're fixed to enormous slabs called tectonic plates that can

-slide around on the molten rock beneath.
-Imagine living your life on
+slide around on the layers beneath.
+Imagine living your life on an eggshell!

 Earthquakes happen at places called faults (or fault lines) where the jagged

-edges of two tectonic plates grind against one another.
+edges of tectonic plates grind against one another.
 Most

-earthquake activity happens in the middles of the oceans where plates
+earthquake activity happens in the middles of the oceans where tectonic plates

 are pushing apart on the floor of the sea.
 Some of the most violent

-earthquakes happen around the edges of a huge tectonic plate in the
+earthquakes happen around the edges of tectonic plates in the

 Pacific Ocean, forming an intense area of activity known as the Ring